-LCH uses variation margin, initial margin, a dedicated portion of its own resources and mutualised, service specific default funds, to cover current and potential future exposures to its clearing members.
+LCH SA uses variation margin, initial margin, a dedicated portion of its own resources and four mutualised, service specific default funds covering CDSClear, EquityClear/CommodityClear, RepoClear and €GCPlus plus for each default fund a dedicated waterfall to cover current and potential future exposures to its clearing members.

 Variation margin is called at least daily to cover market price movements on each clearing member's positions.
-Initial margin is called at least daily and is calibrated at a 99.7 percent confidence level, assuming an appropriate holding period and using market prices from a sufficiently long lookback period.
+Initial margin is called at least daily and one time intraday and is calibrated to a 99.7 percent confidence level, assuming an appropriate holding period and using market prices from a sufficiently long lookback period.
 Further margins (add-ons) are called from members who have weak credit scores, those that have large or concentrated positions, or positions that are illiquid or exhibit correlation with the member itself; and in some circumstances where the clearing member has excessive exposures modelled under stress scenarios.